vinpac/sublime-simple-import/README.md

 } from '../actions/visibilityActions'
 // It also breaks your imports by the smallest rule

-// Simple Import looks into your package.json and find files and variables inside your dependencies's folders
+// Simple Import looks into your package.json
+// and find files and variables inside your dependencies's folders.
 // For example
 // connect *Ctrl+Alt+J*
 import { connect } from 'redux';